Environmental impacts of harvesting forests

-You need to minimise the environmental impacts of your harvest and comply with the National Environmental Standards for Plantation Forestry (NES-PF).
+You need to minimise the environmental impacts of your harvest and comply with the National Environmental Standards for Commercial Forestry (NES-CF).

 Permitted harvest activities

-If you harvest more than 1 hectare you must comply with requirements of the National Environmental Standards for Plantation Forestry (NES-PF).
+If you harvest more than 1 hectare you must comply with requirements of the National Environmental Standards for Commercial Forestry (NES-CF).

 Red and orange zone activities

 Orange zone (high risk) or red zone (very high risk) land is more likely to erode during and after harvest, particularly under high rainfall.
 This means extra care is required in planning your harvest and harvesting.
 You need to: